tsgruman/regis-practicum-1/README.md

-# Regis University Practicum Project - Denver Airbnb Data Analysis
+# Denver Airbnb Data Analysis
+### This is a practicum project for the MSDS program at Regis University.